ChaitanyaDatta/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
 This a project where heart disease is predicted using a novel approach, Clustering Based Support Vector Machine approach i.e; EM-SVM.
-I have published a research article on this and I made it public to help others in creating new machine learning frameworks.
+I have published research articles on this topic and I made it public to help others in creating new machine learning frameworks.
+Feel free to check them out.

-The research article is provided with in the links below. https://ieeexplore.ieee.org/document/10053739 https://link.springer.com/chapter/10.1007/978-981-99-3932-9_24
+The research article is provided with in the links below.

+https://ieeexplore.ieee.org/document/10053739
+https://link.springer.com/chapter/10.1007/978-981-99-3932-9_24